ClickCease

 Recent Driverless Car Crashes

-There were two other crashes involving Tesla vehicles in Autopilot mode in Southern California and Utah respectively, which did not result in fatalities.
-Nonetheless, they are investigation and are raising concerns about the safety of this technology.
-Following this consumer survey, AAA has made the recommendation that while self-driving technology holds the promise to make our roadways safer, the industry must execute testing in the safest manner possible.
+Two other crashes involving Tesla vehicles in Autopilot mode in Southern California and Utah, respectively, did not result in fatalities.
+Nonetheless, they are being investigated and raising concerns about the safety of this technology.
+Following this consumer survey, AAA has recommended that while self-driving technology promises to make our roadways safer, the industry must execute testing in the safest manner possible.

 Safety Must Be the Priority

-If you or a loved one has been injured by a driverless vehicle, or if you have lost a loved one as the result of a defective driverless vehicle, please remember that you have legal rights.
+Please keep in mind that you have legal rights if a driverless vehicle has injured you or a loved one, or if a defective driverless vehicle has resulted in the loss of a loved one.
 There are a number of parties you may be able to hold responsible in such cases for damages such as medical expenses, lost income, hospitalization and pain and suffering.
 An experienced auto defect lawyer will be able to guide you through the process and help you receive the compensation you rightfully deserve.

 Source: https://wtkr.com/2018/05/22/distrust-in-self-driving-cars-on-the-rise-after-crashes-aaa-says/